-Proposed Work - The MPO staff will update the 2040 Long-Range Transportation Plan (LRTP), as needed, to conform to air quality standards and other major issues involving changes in the planning area.
-The MPO staff will continue the development of the 2045 LRTP.
+Proposed Work - The MPO staff will continue to finalize the 2045 Long-Range Transportation Plan (LRTP), as needed, to conform to air quality standards and other major issues involving changes in the planning area.
 The MPO will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act, for inclusion into the Long Range Transportation Plan (LRTP).
-The MPO staff will also prepare and present the Livability Indicator data, as required on page 4.
+The MPO staff will also prepare and present the Livability Indicator data, as required on pages 3 & 4.
 This data will be displayed in the Plan as numbers or percentages in charts, tables, or maps.

-Product(s) - Maintain and update the current Long-Range Transportation Plan (LRTP), to include goals, objectives, performance measures, and targets, as well as other major issues involving the transportation planning process and, if needed, hold public involvement meetings.
-Continue development of the 2045 LRTP.
+Product(s) - Maintain and update the current 2045 Long-Range Transportation Plan (LRTP), to include goals, objectives, performance measures, and targets, as well as other major issues involving the transportation planning process and, if needed, hold public involvement meetings.